 The athlete runs on a treadmill set at a constant speed of 8.05 km/hr (5 mph) to exhaustion.
 At timed stages during the test the grade of slope (%) of the treadmill is increased as detailed in the table below:

-The treadmill is set up at the start with a speed of 8.05km/hr (5 mph) and a grade of slope of 0%.
+The treadmill is set up at the start with a speed of 8.05km/hr (5 mph) and a grade of the slope of 0%.
 The athlete commences the test.
-After 3 minutes the grade is set at 2.5% and then every 2 minutes the grade is increased by 2.5%.
+After 3 minutes, the grade is set at 2.5%, and then every 2 minutes the grade is increased by 2.5%.

 The assistant starts the stopwatch at the start of the test and stops it when the athlete is unable to continue.

 Analysis of the test result